These are the biggest yachts in the world with a combined length of 20,343 feet.

 Length: 136 m (446 ft) | Year: 2019

-At 136-meter length, her 22.5m wide shaft guarantee an open to living space along with an extraordinary plan on both outside and inside.
+At 136-meter length, her 22.5m wide shaft guarantees an open living space along with an extraordinary plan on both outside and inside.

 Her rich, contemporary inside plan from Mark Berryman offers 11 lodges for 25 visitors all with private ocean see patios.